hoshikitsunoda/portfolio-2019/_posts/blog/2020-09-11-how-to-setup-tailwind-css-with-cra-and-typescript.md

 `yarn add tailwindcss`

 `tailwindcss` package will add Tailwind to your project and enables its own CLI tool.
-I also add [`classnames`] (<https://github.com/JedWatson/classnames#readme>) package which is a utility package that allows you to be more flexible when you conditionally add class names to divs.
-But it's totally optional.

-Next step is to set up Tailwind with in the project so you can actually use it.
+Next step is to set up Tailwind within the project so you can actually use it.
 To do so, let’s first run the following command to create a config file:

 `npx tailwind init`